Scott Strumlauf

 Scott Strumlauf (born January 5, 1967) is an American business entrepreneur.
-In Atlanta, Georgia he is the founder and co-owner of Atlanta's longest-running night club, Tongue & Groove (Atlanta), Strumlauf has built, operated and sold numerous independent companies in the areas of finance, restaurant/bar hospitality and tanning salons.
+In Atlanta, Georgia he is the founder and co-owner of Atlanta's longest-running night club, Tongue & Groove (Atlanta).
+Strumlauf has built, operated and sold numerous independent companies in the areas of finance, restaurant/bar hospitality and tanning salons.

 Personal life

 Strumlauf was born in the Bronx, New York.
-In 1984, he moved to Atlanta, Georgia and graduated pre-med in 1988 from Emory University, where he was a member of the Chi Phi fraternity, with a B.S. degree in biology.
+In 1984, he moved to Atlanta, Georgia.
+He graduated pre-med in 1988 from Emory University, where he was a member of the Chi Phi fraternity, with a B.S. degree in biology.
 Strumlauf currently resides in the Buckhead area of Atlanta, Georgia.
 He became an instrumented rated private pilot in 2012.

 Career

 At the age of 15, Strumlauf started a lawn care, car washing and firewood business throughout high school and college summer breaks.
 While attending Emory University in 1984 and preparing for a career as a doctor, Strumlauf worked as a part-time doorman at a local Atlanta nightclub called Scenario.
-After graduating Emory University in 1988 at the age of 21, Strumlauf and college friend Marc Cooperman opened Boys and Girls in the summer of 1988, Atlanta's first 18 and over nightclub.
+After graduating from Emory University in 1988 at the age of 21, Strumlauf and college friend Marc Cooperman opened Boys and Girls in the summer of 1988, Atlanta's first 18 and over nightclub.
 With Cooperman, Plastic Nightclub opened in 1989.
-During that same year, Strumlauf and Cooperman also entered the magazine publishing business with the release of Eye Magazine, a fashion publication with a focus on Atlanta's restaurant and nightlife scene.
+During that same year, Strumlauf and Cooperman also entered the magazine publishing business with the release of Eye Magazine, a fashion publication focusing on Atlanta's restaurant and nightlife scene.